voorhoede/interview-exercise/readme.md

 # Interview exercise

-**Build a simple web site / web app with data from the [`files/`](files/) directory**.
+**Build a simple web site / web app with data from [our API](https://voorhoede-colibri-api.now.sh/)<sup>[^1]</sup>**.

-We've put the source of 3 of our blog posts in the [`files/`](files/) directory:

-* 9 ways to improve collaboration between developers and designers
-* Progressive Enhancement for JavaScript App Developers
-* Why our website is faster than yours

-Each post is available in 3 formats: Markdown, JSON and HTML.

-You're free to approach this however you like.
-You can use the [Github API](https://developer.github.com/v3/repos/contents/), The [Rawgit CDN](https://rawgit.com/), use this repository as a dependency in your project, or copy the files, or whatever you think is best.
+We built an API to give access to our website’s content via a [RESTful](https://voorhoede-colibri-api.now.sh/#restful-api) and a [GraphQL](https://voorhoede-colibri-api.now.sh/#graphql-api) interface.
+You can explore both APIs from within the browser.
+Your assignment is to use this API to build a new website or web app, anything you like, and by doing so demonstrate your skill and ingenuity to us.

 When you're done, we'd like to be able to see the result in the browser as well as the source code.